kuszturareka/mezze-mode/README.md

 10. You should then recieve a message stating that your app has been succesfully deployed.

 ## Credits

+### Code

+* Code snippets were taken from Bootstrap and MDB for the creation of the cards, login and registration forms.
+* Credit for code also goes to my mentor, Richard Wells, who helped me enormously with the project and whose Milestone Project 3 was an inspiration.
+* The structure of the website was created using the Clean Blog theme.

 ### Content
+* The entirety of the information for the fantastic recipes was taken from [The Mediterranean Dish](https://www.themediterraneandish.com/) website.
 ### Media
+ * The hero image was obtained from [The Honey Combers](https://thehoneycombers.com/singapore/mediterranean-food-in-singapore/).
+ * The images I have used for the recipe cards found on the main page were obtained from [The Mediterranean Dish](https://www.themediterraneandish.com/).
+ * The Favicon was obtained from the [Favicon](https://favicon.io/favicon-generator/) website.
 ### Aknowledgements
+I received inspiration for this project from the Love Sandwiches Project featured at the end of the Python Essentials Module and The Mini Project featured at the end of the Backend Development Module.

+Inpiration for the README.md came from the Markdown Tutorial, Code Institute Solutions/Anna Greaves.